The Board Game Design Course

 There are a number of different pledge managers available that you can use.
 They all work very similarly, but they have some nuances.

 I’m not going to go into all of them here.
-Instead, I’ll share with you a great article by Rock Manor Games comparing 3 popular pledge managers (Crowd Ox, Gamefound, and Pledge Manager), including their prices and features.
+Instead, I’ll share with you a great article by Rock Manor Games comparing 4 popular pledge managers (Backerkit, Crowd Ox, Gamefound, and Pledge Manager), including their prices and features.

-I decided to use Gamefound for my latest campaign based on the high level of customer service and the amazing price – essentially free (it costs you nothing beyond the Stripe/PayPal fee, which you would incur in any matter that you collect funds).
+I decided to use Gamefound for my campaigns based on the high level of customer service and the initial price – essentially free (at first it cost nothing beyond the Stripe/PayPal fee, which you would incur in any matter that you collect funds, now the rate is 5%, which is similar to other platforms).

 Let’s go a little deeper now on what you can do with a pledge manager and why you might want to consider using one after your campaign.